eduardo-w-bandeira/databarn/README.md

 for content in text.split("\n"):
     line = Line(original=content, processed=content+" is at line: ")
     barn.add(line)
-    # Once you have added it to Barn, the autoincrement cell will be assigned
+    # Once you have added it to Barn, the auto cell will be assigned
     line.processed += str(line.number)
     print(line)
 ```